 Mineral exploration and development is speculative and involves a high degree of risk.
-While the discovery of an ore body may result in substantial rewards, few properties which are explored are commercially mineable and ultimately developed into producing mines.
+While the discovery of mineral resources may result in substantial rewards, few properties which are explored are commercially mineable and ultimately developed into producing mines.
 There is no assurance that Fortune Bay's gold deposits are commercially mineable.